5 Factors that Influence Body Weight and Determine the Success of Weight Loss

 It is crucial to note that these seven differences are connected to the five factors we discussed previously.
 You are in charge of your metabolism, and choosing which kind to have affects your body type.

-But what about the factors which cause metabolic stress?
+But what about the factors that cause metabolic stress?
 Well…

 • Not enough carbs, fat, or protein in your daily diet;